How To Bet Props On Underdog App

 Game props usually focus on game-related propositions, especially ones that involve both teams.

-Examples of such props include things like the expected margin of victory, race to x amount of points, whether the game will go into overtime, half/quarter with most points, and odd/even scoreline, just to name a few.
+Examples of such props include things like the expected margin of victory, race to x amount of points, whether the game will go into overtime, half/quarter with the most points, and odd/even scoreline, just to name a few.

-Just like we mentioned in the previous sections, Underdog fantasy doesn’t offer game props.
+Just like we mentioned in the previous sections, Underdog Fantasy doesn’t offer game props.

 If you keep up with the Super Bowl or other notable sporting events, you’ve probably seen some extremely wacky wagers that tend to deviate from the big game, such as bets on how long the national anthem is going to be.

 Essentially, these are novelty props.